Olathe Property Crime Attorney

 - Tax crimes

-With over 40 years of experience practicing law, we have the necessary skill and dedication you need on your side.
+With over 10 years of experience practicing law, our experienced criminal defense attorney has the necessary skill and dedication you need on your side.
 We are known for our effective approach and for our knowledge of the law.